More than 1,2 million people died from infection with an antibiotic-resistant pathogen in 2019, according to one estimate of "The Lancet".

 The particularly dangerous highly-resistant bacteria are found in hospitals.
 Here, these bacteria, e. g.
 Pseudomonas aeruginosa, meet weakened immune systems and can result in death.
 Each year, 2.5 million infections occur in hospitals, including 90,000 deaths in Europe alone.
 The patients enter a vicious cycle of taking antibiotics to fight against the infection or as a prophylaxis, destroying the protective microbiome and promoting the development of further resistance, thus creating more superbugs which eventually kill the host because neither the immune system is able to combat them, nor is any effective antibiotic left to administer.

-Healthy people, who have an intact microbiome, can only be infected if they are invaded by a 'big army' of an infectious agents (viruses or bacteria in most cases).
-In this case, the immune system and the microbiome have to recruit their 'soldiers' to fight the infection, but until the fight is over, we (the hosts) are sick in bed while the battle rages on.
+Healthy people, who have an intact microbiome, can only be infected if they are invaded by a 'big army' of infectious agents (viruses or bacteria in most cases).
+In this case, the immune system and the microbiome have to recruit their 'soldiers' to fight the infection, but until the fight is over, we are sick in bed while the battle rages on.

 The situation is different for immune-deficient people, also meaning a damaged microbiome.